-Mr. Brubaker was a member of the East Donegal Planning Commission from 1986 to 1992 and was Chairman of the East Donegal Board of Supervisors from 1993 to 1997.
-He is Chairman of Environmental Coordinators for Lancaster,
+Mr. Brubaker was a member of the East Donegal Planning Commission from 1986 to 1992 and was Chairman of the East Donegal Board of Supervisors from 1993 He is Chairman of Environmental Coordinators for Lancaster, Lebanon.
+York.
+Dauphin, Berks Counties and conjunction Department Environmental with the of Protection and Pennsylvania the Farm Bureau.

-Lebanon, York, Dauphin, and Berks Counties in conjunction with the Department of Environmental Protection and the Pennsylvania Farm Bureau, past member of Board of Trustees of the Lancaster County Farmland Trust and winner of the 2001 Pennsylvania Dairy Stakeholders Pacesetters Award.
+He is a past member of Board of Trustees of the Lancaster County Farmland Trust and winner of the 2001 Pennsylvania Dairy Stakeholders Pacesetters Award.
 He has also been the recipient of the Dairy of Distinction Award.
 In 1999 Brubaker Farms was awarded the National Environmental Stewardship Award in recognition of production and practices and concern for community and in 2002 completed the Pennsylvania Environmental Agricultural Conservation Certification of Excellence (PEACCE) Program.
 Mr. Brubaker also received the Country Folks 2005 Keystone Farmer of the Year for the Mid-Atlantic States for Ag Production, leadership and community involvement.
 In 2008, Brubaker Farms received the Mid-Atlantic Master Farmer Award and the Governor's Environmental Excellence Award in 2010.
-In 2011 Brubaker Farms was named Innovative Dairy Farmer of the Year by IDFA and most recently in 2012 Mr. Brubaker has been recognized by the Innovation Center for US Dairies for Outstanding Energy Conservation and Renewable Energy Generation.
+In 2011 Brubaker Farms was named Innovative Dairy Farmer of the Year by IDFA.
+In 2012 Mr. Brubaker was recognized by the Innovation Center for US Dairies for Outstanding Energy Conservation and Renewable Energy Generation.
+Most recently he was presented with Top Producer of the Year in Chicago.
+And was the 2014 recipient of the Chesapeake Bay Alliance Environmental Leadership Award.